MuhammedAkcin/MY-DEVOPS/hands-on/Nexus/Nexus-01-creating-maven-repositories/README.md

 - Install Java:
-Maven is Java based application, so to run Maven we have to install Java on the server.
+Maven is Java based application, so to run Maven we have to install Java on the server

 ```
 sudo yum install java-1.8.0-openjdk -y